cea-hpc/modules/doc/source/design/variants.rst

 - variants defined are made persistent in :envvar:`MODULES_LMVARIANT` environment variable

     - following same approach than for :envvar:`MODULES_LMPREREQ`
-    - each loaded module with defined variants (default value or specifically set) will expose these variants value and if the value is the default one in a record with following syntax:
+    - each loaded module with defined variants (default value or specifically set) will expose:

+        - these variants value
+        - and if the value is the default one and if this default was specifically asked
+        - in a record with following syntax:
         - ``loadedmodule&(+|-)boolvariantname1|isdefaultvalue&variantname2|value2|value3...|isdefaultvalue``

     - for each variant it is recorded if the value set corresponds to the variant default value or not

         - such information is useful to save collection when pin version mechanism is disabled
         - on such setup the variant definition should not recorded in collection if this is the default value which is set

+    - in addition to know if the variant value is default or not, it is recorded if the default value was:

+        - specifically asked (*isdefaultvalue=1*)
+        - or automatically set (*isdefaultvalue=2*)
+        - this information will be useful in the FUTURE to determine if a variant may be automatically swapped by another

     - each *loadedmodule* record are joined in ``MODULES_LMVARIANT`` separated by ``:`` character